This Simple Math Trick Can Help You Predict Profits (Yet Few People Use It)

 A Smarter Way to Estimate Profit

-To go deeper, you can use a slightly advanced but still simple formula:
+To go a step deeper, you can use a slightly more advanced — but still simple — formula: the Expected Value Formula.

 Expected Value = (Win Rate × Profit) − (Loss Rate × Risk)